sematext/docs/docs/logs/syslog-ng.md

-Then, restart syslog-ng and you should see your logs in the [Logsene UI](https://apps.sematext.com/ui/logs) or [Kibana](kibana).
+Then, restart syslog-ng and you should see your logs in the [Logs Management App UI](https://apps.sematext.com/ui/logs) or [Kibana](kibana).

 ## Logs Tagging